 The only color that can be found on this Seiko watch comes from its stylish elapsed time scale bezel.
 This unidirectional rotating bezel is fitted with a ceramic insert in the classic black and red Coke hues.
 Unlike the Rolex Coke, however, which has the insert divided evenly into two different colors, this watch’s bezel is only painted vibrant red up to the 15-minute indicator.

 Inside this watch, you can find a solar-powered Caliber V147 movement.
 This quartz movement has an excellent accuracy rate of +/- 15 seconds per month and can withstand water pressures up to 200 meters.
 When fully charged, it can also last up to approximately ten months.
-You will not have to worry about this Seiko timepiece stopping anytime since it can be quickly and efficiently charged through exposure to any stable source of light.
+You will not have to worry about this Seiko timepiece stopping at any time since it can be quickly and efficiently charged through exposure to any stable source of light.

 If you want a dive watch that comes in the style of the Rolex Coke, the Seiko Prospex Ref.
 STBR009 retails at $575 USD.